AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 <% end %>
 ```

 I had specifically avoided DRYing that out with the similar button with the view we had in the main Premium payment page as I wanted us to stay tightly focused on one thing and I knew that our business logic was in flux.
-Looking at the logic we had both Michael and I were thinking about making something like:
+Looking at the logic we had, both Michael and I were thinking about making something like:

 ```html